 A description is provided of the benefits of the programme on the economical and animal and public health points of view.
-Describe

-- progress expected compared to the situation of the disease in the previous years, in line with the objectives and expected results - cost efficiency of the programme including management costs

-The main benefit of the programme in Greece is the high level of preparedness against disease occurrence, as our country acts as the frontier for the whole European territory against areas where the disease occurs.
+- progress expected compared to the situation of the disease in the previous years, in line with the objectives and expected results - cost efficiency of the programme including management costs occurrence, as our country acts as the frontier for the whole European territory against areas where the disease occurs.
 Greece's geographical position, in combination with its proximity to third countries, the diversity of its geoclimatic conditions and the extensive land and marine borders, pose enormous risk of disease entrance in the country.
 Prevention of disease entrance, early detection of new outbreaks and a timely investigation of clinical suspicions have been attained by the implementation of the four (4) Exotic Diseases-TADs programme the last five years, the intensive passive and active clinical surveillance in place, along with clinical examinations of ovine and caprine animals in the framework of other eradication programmes in the country.
 The benefits of the programme also include enhancement of disease awareness among all involved stakeholders, as well as cost effectiveness, taking into account the amount of direct and indirect costs which are involved in case of disease occurrence (costs related to herd depopulations, compensations, movement restrictions, etc).